Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * Location: remote or offices center in Prague
   * Salary, benefits and perks:

  Sybil3D is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, national origin, or disability status.
+In fact, we require from you to send your CV without any photo to ensure the equality of our process.

 ### Job posting for Operators:
  * Occupation (SOC): Operating engineers and other construction equipment operators (47-2073.00)